Economic history of Malaysia: Pre-colonial economy

+Early modern period

 Increased migration from Qing China occurred in the 1720s had led to more tin and gold mining after the Haijin policy was reversed.
 Early urban centers were multicultural, with foreign migrants integrating as merchants and craftsmen.

 On the eve of the British presence in the late 18th century, the Malay States operated under a feudal economic system modeled after Malacca's structure.
 These states formed along major rivers (which also defined state boundaries) and towns developed at river mouths, with villages lining the waterways.
 Rivers were the economic backbone, generating revenue through taxes and tolls on goods and people using them.

 Malay elites and middlemen as well as indigenous peoples played an important role in the pre-colonial economy.
 Munshi Abdullah reported that in 1838, he observed how the Jakun people brought resin, rattan and aromatic woods to trade with Malays; Ali Iskandar of Johor in 1844 appointed headmen for orang asli in the Endau River area; while Temenggong Ibrahim posted Malay agents to supervise forest collection in the interior regions.
 Besides supplying his income through piracy, Temenggong Ibrahim also relied on orang asli and Malays to gather gutta-percha for export to Europe, driven by its growing demand for use in the manufacturing of underwater cables.
 It was also common for Malay chiefs to use Dayak labor in the mining industry.
 As the British made Colonial Singapore more open to trade, the rising demand pushed Malay middlemen to increase the supply of jungle products, disrupting the delicate balance that had long regulated sustainable harvesting.

+The kangchu system was a form of plantation-based economic organization in 19th-century Johor, in which Chinese headmen (kangchu, meaning “lord of the river”) were granted authority over specific riverine territories to develop agricultural enterprises, particularly gambier and pepper cultivation.
+Initially, these rights were formalized through surat kuasa (letters of authority) resembling those given to Malay district chiefs, allowing the holder to open plantations, supervise labour and collect revenue.
+Under Temenggung Ibrahim and later Abu Bakar (r.
+1862–1895), and later institutionalized through a surat sungai (river document), which evolved into contracts similar to European legal agreements issued to a kongsi.
+Many in the Chinese community was organized under a Kapitan Cina, with ultimate authority retained by the Johor ruler.
+The system facilitated rapid agricultural expansion and significant Chinese migration, with Johor developing hundreds of plantations and a large labour force by the mid-19th century.